London 2 South East: Promotion play-offs

 Since the 2000–01 season there has been a play-off between the runners-up of London 2 South East and London 2 South West for the third and final promotion place to London 1 South.
-The team with the superior league record has home advantage in the tie.
+The team with the superior league record had home advantage in the tie.
 At the end of the 2019–20 season the London 2 South West teams have been the most successful with ten wins to the London 2 South East teams nine, and the home team has won promotion on eleven occasions compared to the away teams eight.